 If you’ve been in recovery for any length of time, you may have heard about pink cloud syndrome.
 This syndrome usually occurs during the early days of sobriety, and it’s characterized by intense feelings of elation and happiness.
 Put simply, people in the pink cloud are high on life and ecstatic at the prospect of a happy, healthy future that’s free of substance abuse.

 How can you tell if you’re in the pink cloud yourself?
 If you are, is there a downside to all these good feelings?
-In this article, we’ll learn more about pink cloud syndrome as we may be able to answer some of your pressing questions about sobriety and the recovery process.
+Our team at Casa Nuevo Vida invites you to learn more about pink cloud syndrome as we may be able to answer some of your pressing questions about sobriety and the recovery process.